 The US Navy had drastically underestimated the Kaigun at every level.
 From torpedo ranges to dive bomber accuracy to the fire power of the Yamato and Musashi.
 The US had it all wrong.
 Our torpedoes didn’t work and their’s damn well did.
 Worse still, the US Navy’s “Gun Club” favored as aggressive an attack as possible.
 The view was that the coming battle would be no Jutland, it would as decisive as possible.

 Likely it would have been.
-Admittedly this a smoke and mirrors projection but I think the odds favored Japan in this scenario.
+The South Dakota class probably had a decent chance against the Yamatos, if they stayed at their maximum range but the toe-to-toe slugging match the US Navy wanted so badly would have looked like a fight between Rhonda Rousey and Brock Lesner.
+Admittedly this a smoke and mirrors projection but I think the odds heavily favored Japan in this scenario.
 If we had lost a gun battle at the Philippines it would have been even worse than the previous scenario just outside of Pearl.
 Possibly taking the US carrier fleet to the bottom along with the battleships.

 We could have come back from that but would we have wanted to?
 A disastrous defeat to hold on to a colonial possession we had decided to give up anyway would have had a much different emotional resonance than the stab in the back at Pearl Harbor.

 Regardless this is all speculative.
 What happened, happened.

 And now there is going to be another movie about it.